iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.ri.crushcovid 3 reviews"/>
 </p>

+> Shows me at my neighbor's house instead of mine Number of hours shown in day for locations add to more or less than 24<br> :date: __2020-06-27 21:17:46__

+> This is not accurately tracking location.
+Uodate: Even after installing the update, it is not accurately tracking my location.
+Sometimes it shows me at an address down the street from my home all day rather than my house.
+Other days it doesn't record any location at all.
+Such as yesterday, I went to Narragansett, nothing g shows on my location tracker at all for the last 2 days.<br> :date: __2020-06-27 15:30:01__

 > Better, but did not kmow it had to be active on my screen to be working.
 Needs an option to be a tive in the background.<br> :date: __2020-06-14 15:26:44__

 > Connect to sarahlandry coronavirous<br> :date: __2020-06-11 01:25:17__